 Defining "Commercial" Space Activities

 U.S. commercial space policy has been part of national space policy for decades and today is defined by President Barack Obama's 2010 National Space Policy, which supersedes President George W. Bush's 2006 National Space Policy.

 Commercial Crew.
 President Obama proposed a dramatic change to the U.S. human spaceflight program in his FY2011 budget request to Congress, released February 1, 2010.
 He proposed relying on the commercial sector instead of NASA to build and operate systems to take people to and from low Earth orbit (LEO).
 That includes taking NASA astronauts to and from the International Space Station (ISS).
 He requested $6 billion over 5 years (FY2011-2015) in NASA's budget to subsidize companies to develop "commercial crew" launch vehicles and spacecraft for LEO missions.
 He also wanted to cancel the Constellation program, begun under President George W. Bush, for NASA to build new launch vehicles (Ares I and V) and a spacecraft (Orion) to take astronauts back to the Moon and on to Mars, as well as to and from ISS.
 Instead, President Obama proposed that the United States rely on the commercial sector to build new crew space transportation systems for use in LEO, which would free NASA to focus on developing technologies that could someday be used to take astronauts to more challenging destinations beyond LEO.
 He wanted NASA to spend several years investing in "game-changing" technologies before deciding on what systems to build.

 President Obama's FY2012 budget request for NASA, released in February 2011, was similarly controversial because the congressional committees that oversee NASA believed that it contravened the compromise reached in the 2010 NASA Authorization Act.
 NASA requested more money than was authorized for commercial crew and less money than was authorized for SLS/MPCV.

 Meanwhile, with the termination of the space shuttle program in 2011, NASA no longer can launch astronauts to the ISS.
 How long this "gap" between the end of the shuttle program and the availability of commercial crew services will last is unclear, but NASA hopes the U.S. commercial crew systems will be operational in 2017 or 2018.
-NASA now purchases crew transportation services from Russia at a cost of approximately $450 million per year.
+NASA now purchases crew transportation services to and from ISS from Russia at a cost of approximately $450 million per year.

 NASA initially awarded contracts to five companies for Crew Transportation Concepts and Technology Demonstration, or CCDEV (commercial crew development) in February 2010: Blue Origin, Boeing, Paragon Space Development Corp., Sierra Nevada Corp., and United Launch Alliance.
 Another round of winners of the CCDEV2 competition were announced in April 2011: Blue Origin, Boeing, Sierra Nevada, and SpaceX.
 Those contracts were awarded as Space Act Agreements (SAAs) where NASA can pay companies for meeting agreed-upon milestones, but has little oversight or insight into what the companies are doing.
 NASA planned to adopt traditional procurement methods under the Federal Acquisition Regulations (FAR) for the next phase of commercial crew development -- specifically, fixed price contracts -- but changed course in December 2011 because of budget uncertainties in future years that it concluded made fixed price contracts unrealistic.

 The CCDEV program transitioned into the Commercial Crew Integrated Capability (CCiCAP) program for the commercial companies to develop an integrated crew transportation system (spacecraft, launch vehicle, and ground systems).
-In August 2012, NASA selected "2 1/2" proposals, meaning it is fully funding two companies' proposals (SpaceX and Boeing) and partially funding a third (Sierra Nevada).
-The SpaceX proposal is to use its Falcon rocket for commercial crew as it does for the commercial cargo program and a crew-capable version of its Dragon capsule, dubbed "Crew Dragon."
+In August 2012, NASA selected "2 1/2" proposals, meaning it fully funded two companies (SpaceX and Boeing) and partially funded a third (Sierra Nevada Corporation, or SNC).
+SpaceX plans to use its Falcon 9 rocket for commercial crew as it does for the commercial cargo program and a crew-capable version of its Dragon capsule, dubbed "Crew Dragon."
 Boeing is developing a capsule also, called CST-100 Starliner.
 SNC's design, Dream Chaser, is a winged vehicle that resembles a small version of the space shuttle and, in fact, is based on a NASA design (HL-20) for an ISS crew rescue vehicle that the agency cancelled in the 1990s.
-Boeing and SNC plan to use Atlas V rockets built by the United Launch Alliance (ULA).
-ULA and NASA had an unfunded Space Act Agreement so the two could exchange information about how Atlas V can meet the commercial crew requirements.
-That agreement was completed in October 2012.
+Boeing and SNC plan to use Atlas V rockets built by the United Launch Alliance (ULA) to launch CST-100 Starliner and Dream Chaser.

 Two important points are that commercial cargo was a Bush Administration initiative and well underway by the time President Obama took office, and that although the names "commercial cargo" and "commercial crew" imply that the systems are being built at the expense of the private sector, the companies are supported by taxpayer dollars.
-NASA spent about $800 million on the COTS commercial cargo program for system development (services will be paid for separately).
-According to NASA's FY2013 budget book, NASA expects to spend about $4.8 billion (FY2011-2017) supporting commercial crew systems development.
+NASA spent about $800 million on the COTS commercial cargo program for system development (services are paid for separately).
+The CCtCAP awards are for a total of $6.8 billion of taxpayer money.
 How much the companies themselves are investing is proprietary information.
 The government will be a major customer for the services the companies offer, providing more funds.

 Separately, Robert Bigelow, owner of Budget Suites of America hotels, has been working for several years on a commercial space station using expandable modules (often referred to as "inflatable," but the correct term is expandable).
 Two subscale prototypes --Genesis I and Genesis II -- were launched on Russian rockets in 2006 and 2007 respectively.
 Bigelow Aerospace has been working with Boeing for several years to create a transportation system to take people back and forth to full scale space stations when they are launched.
-The Boeing spacecraft is the CST-100, which is also now being considered as part of NASA's commercial crew initiative.
+The Boeing spacecraft is the CST-100, which is now part of NASA's commercial crew initiative (and renamed Starliner).
 It would be launched aboard an Atlas V launch vehicle.
 In May 2012, Bigelow Aerospace announced an agreement with SpaceX to market their combined capabilities to launch people to space where they could stay aboard Bigelow space stations.
 The services will be marketed only outside the United States.
-In January 2013, NASA announced that it signed a $17.8 million contract with Bigelow Aerospace that could lead to adding one of Bigelow's inflatable modules to the International Space Station (ISS).
+In January 2013, NASA signed a $17.8 million contract with Bigelow Aerospace to add one of Bigelow's inflatable modules to the International Space Station (ISS).
 The Bigelow Expandable Activities Module (BEAM) was launched to the ISS in 2016 on the SpaceX CRS-8 (SpX-8) flight and expanded in May 2016.
-Bigelow's structures trace their roots to NASA's since-cancelled Transhab project to provide crew quarters on the ISS using such a module.
+Bigelow's structures trace their roots to NASA's cancelled Transhab project, which was intended to provide crew quarters on the ISS using such a module.
 BEAM is a small prototype, and Bigelow wants NASA to attach a full size B330 module to the ISS in 2020, a concept he calls XBASE..